Skip to main content

 However, just like any other piece of machinery, commercial air conditioning systems need regular maintenance in order to operate at peak efficiency.
 A system that isn’t well-maintained runs the risk of producing the type of unclean air that it has been designed to mitigate.
 As a result, occupants of buildings that have unmaintained HVAC systems may develop “Sick Building Syndrome” – an umbrella term for the myriad of illnesses that can be developed from breathing in air of a poor quality.
 These can range from mild cold-like symptoms to severe, even life threatening, long-term conditions such as Tuberculosis and Legionnaires’ Disease.

-Your Legal Obligations for Commercial Air Conditioning Service
+Your Legal Obligations for Commercial Air-Con Servicing

 As a facility manager, you have a responsibility to stay on top of the maintenance of your building’s HVAC system.
 The applicable Australian Standard that you need to be following is AS/NZ 3666.2:2011 – Air-handling and water systems – Microbial control.
 This Standard outlines what sections of a commercial air conditioning system need to be serviced, and how regularly those services need to take place.
 Failure to comply with this standard may result in litigation, fines and lawsuits, but sticking to its recommendations will go a long way to ensuring that the indoor air of your building remains safe to breathe for everyone inside.